mrocklin/mrocklin.github.io/think.md

 *You're smart.
 You have a brain.
 Use it.*

 Instead, question your situation, make a rational decision, and start moving forward.
-Assess frequently, own to being wrong, and course correct shamelessly.
+Assess frequently, own up to being wrong, and course correct shamelessly.

 This is hard work!
 This is also your job.